Qumulo/docs/shift-from-s3.md

   - cli
   - shift_relationships
   - shift
+  - relationships
   - configuration_details
   - status
 ---

-# Using Qumulo Shift-From to Copy Objects from Amazon S3
+# Using Qumulo Shift-From for Amazon S3 to Copy Objects
 This guide explains how you can use Qumulo Shift-From to copy objects from a folder in an Amazon Simple Storage Service (Amazon S3) bucket (cloud object store) to a directory in a Qumulo cluster.
 For more information about copying objects from Qumulo to S3, see [Qumulo Shift for Amazon S3](https://care.qumulo.com/hc/en-us/articles/360053162273-Qumulo-Shift-for-Amazon-S3) in Qumulo Care.

 The guide describes how a Shift-From relationship works and includes information about the prerequisites, IAM permissions, and CLI commands that you can use to copy files and manage Shift relationships.